-Ever felt like you just want to hide from your family?
+Ever felt like you just want to hide from your baby?

 I have.
 Some weeks almost every day.
-I love my family, but sometimes I just want 10 minutes to myself.
+I love my kids, but sometimes I just want 10 minutes to myself.

 Just a few minutes (or hours) of ‘me time’ can help you feel calmer, recharge and give you the energy to go on.
 When we choose to spend time in our own company, we are also cultivating one of the most important relationships we will ever have; the one with ourselves.
 Experienced moms will tell you how important it is to have some time alone away from your family .

-I can’t emphasize enough how important ‘me time’ is to feeling sensual.
-When you are flustered and exhausted, feeling sexy is the last thing on your mind.
-The idea of having some time alone seems impossible to many super busy moms.
+I can’t emphasize enough how important ‘me time’ is.
+When you are flustered and exhausted, what inevitably happens is you take it out on your family.
+The idea of having some time alone seems impossible when we are the sole caregiver to our babies and there is no one else who is able to babysit for a few hours.
 But there are opportunities and sneaky moments you can take advantage of throughout the day!

 Here are the top 10 opportunities moms can make use of to find some time alone in their daily chaotic lives.

 In bed, before hubby and the monsters (kids) wake up

 I love it when I wake up just that little bit earlier before anyone else does.
 Sometimes I sneak out of the room and sit on the couch.
 Most times I just lie in bed under the cosy covers, letting my mind drift.
 When I’m in the mood, I focus on getting some deep, refreshing breaths in.
 If you are very motivated, you can even set the alarm to go off 15-30 minutes earlier than the rest of your household.